apache/zookeeper/zookeeper-it/README.txt

 Steps to run system test
 ------------------------
-1) transfer the fatjar from the release directory to all systems participating in the test. fatjar is in contrib/fatjar directory.
+1) build and transfer the fatjar from the `zookeeper-contrib/zookeeper-contrib-fatjar/target` directory to all systems participating in the test

-   (developers can generate by running "ant jar compile-test" targets in trunk, then compiling using "ant jar" in src/contrib/jarjar)
+   Command to build fatjar without executing the tests:

+   `mvn clean install -P fatjar -DskipTests`

 2) run a zookeeper standalone instance (cluster is ok too)